Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Unrestricted Hartree-Fock

-Unlike Landau's MF theory, the UHF method does not rely on the assumption that the order parameter is small in the neighborhood of the phase transition.
-However, we shall see that this assumption of Landau's theory is not essential in order to capture the order of the transition.
-Indeed, it is the fact that both mean-field theories have the same SU($N$) symmetry that is crucial.
+constant.
+Unlike Landau's mean-field theory, the UHF method does not rely on the assumption that the order parameter is small in the neighborhood of the phase transition.
+However, we shall see that this assumption of Landau's theory is not essential and the latter correctly captures the order of the transition.

-The results of minimizing the energy using the UHF method are shown in Fig.~\ref{HF} for $N=2, 3, 4$, and $N=6$.
+The results of minimizing the energy following the UHF method are shown in Fig.~\ref{HF} for $N=2, 3, 4$, and $N=6$.
 We numerically find that SU($N$) symmetry is broken in a pattern where one of the species ``cannibalizes'' the $N-1$ others.
 Thus the value of the order parameter in broken symmetry state is fully characterized by a single scalar "magnetization'' parameter.
-Since, by adiabatic continuity, Landau quasi-particles carry the same charge and SU($N$) quantum numbers as the original constituent fermions the order parameter is:
+Since, by adiabatic continuity, Landau quasi-particles carry the same charge and SU($N$) quantum numbers as the original constituent fermions the order parameter can be obtained from the single-particle density matrices as follows:

-If we choose the (majority) component that grows at the expense of the other $N-1$ (minority) components to be $\alpha=N$, then the scalar polarization of the system is defined as follows:
+Choosing the (majority) component that grows at the expense of the other $N-1$ (minority) components to be $\alpha=N$, the scalar polarization of the system is defined as follows:

 where

 is the diagonal Lie algebra generator with the largest number of non-zero matrix elements.

 In Fig.~\ref{HF}, $m_s$ is plotted as a function of the dimensionless gas parameter $k_F a_s$ ($k_F$ being the Fermi momentum and $a_s$ the s-wave scattering length characterizing the interaction) for different values of the temperature from $T=0$ up to $T=0.3\: T_F$, ($T_F = E_F/k_B$ is the Fermi temperature, $E_F = k^2_F/2m$ being the Fermi energy).